gabrieldasneves/gabrieldasneves/README.md

 ### Hi there 👋 I'm Gabriel das Neves

-## A science enthusiast, engineering lover, backpacker, surfing lover, amateur musician and lover of social causes
+## A science enthusiast, engineering lover, backpacker, surfing lover and amateur musician

 - 🌱 I’m interested in Machine learning, data visualization and WEB-DEV
 - 👯 I’m looking to collaborate on meaningful projects